 Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

-Egg Bhurji is one of Mumbai’s popular street food.
+Egg Bhurji Pav is one of Mumbai’s popular street food.
 Also, can say it’s one of the fast-selling street foods.
-It’s one of the dishes which one must definitely try when in Mumbai and at a thela (roadside cart).
+It’s one of the dishes that one must definitely try when in Mumbai and at a thela (roadside cart).

 What is Egg Bhurji?

-Everyone has memories with food items, so do I. This was my favorite dish enjoyed with friends after a late-night movie.
+Everyone has memories of food items, and so do I. This was my favorite dish enjoyed with friends after a late-night movie.
 It satisfies the craving for something spicy, delicious, and pocket-friendly too.

 Though it is made with fewer ingredients, the dish is packed with flavors.

-There are many variations and depends on the regions.
+There are many variations depending on the street vendors and the region.
 While the South version has curry leaves in it, the North adds chat masala, and the West adds different spices.

 Ingredients to make anda bhurji

-Butter and Oil: You can use either one to make bhurji, but combination adds a different taste.
-On high heat, butter tends to burn, as oil has a higher smoking point, it prevents the butter from burning and the butter lends flavor.
+Butter and Oil: You can use either one to make bhurji, but the combination adds a different taste.
+On high heat, butter tends to burn, as oil has a higher smoking point, which prevents the butter from burning and the butter lends flavor.

 Vegetables: The only vegetables needed are onion, tomato, green chilies, ginger-garlic, and coriander leaves.
 At home, you can add chopped capsicum.

 Spice powders: Red chili powder, turmeric powder, coriander powder, garam masala, and salt.
-Other options of spice powders are pav bhaji masala or kitchen king masala.
+Other options for spice powders are pav bhaji masala or kitchen king masala.

 How to Serve Egg Bhurji

 In Mumbai, egg burji is served with 2 laadi pavs or bread slices.
 At home, the best way to serve piping hot egg burji is with warm buttery pavs/buns.
 I slit the pav in half, and lightly toast it with butter.
 While this is the best combo, egg bhurji tastes good with other combinations too.
 Since childhood, have seen this made for;

-- 2-3 Green chilies adjust as per taste
+- 2-3 numbers Green chilies (adjust as per taste)

 - 1/2 tsp Turmeric powder